ipokkel/gpt-prompt-generator/README.md

 ## Usage

 1. Navigate to the page with the form (either via the shortcode or the selected page)
-2. Enter a Tooltip Recipe Post URL and click "Fetch Post Content"
+2. Enter a Tooltip Recipe Post URL and click "Continue to Next Step"
-3. Review and modify the detected GitHub/Gist links
+3. Manually paste the post title and content in Markdown format
+   - Use browser extensions suggested by the form to convert HTML content to Markdown if needed
+4. Add, edit, or remove GitHub/Gist code snippet links (optional)
-4. Click "Process Snippets" to fetch code content
+5. Click "Process Snippets" if using code snippets, or proceed directly to generating the prompt
-5. Click "Generate Prompt" to create the formatted prompt
+6. Click "Generate Prompt" to create the formatted prompt
-6. Copy the prompt to clipboard and paste it into ChatGPT
+7. Copy the prompt to clipboard and paste it into ChatGPT

 ## Security and Access